Works

 text based onDo not go gentle into that good night’ – Dylan Thomas

-dramaturgy Miguel Melgares, Hellan Godee
+dramaturgy Miguel A. Melgares, Hellan Godee

 technical coordination Roel Evenhuis